synchrony/smsn-why/nonlinear.md

+(This article is not finished.)

 # Now anyone can process information nonlinearly!

 We already think nonlinearly.
 Emotions, for instance, are nonlinear: When you see someone make a face, you process (fast, and in no particular order) dozens of related interpretations, motivations, explanations, and responses possible for why they made the face.
 The brain is a giant, beautiful web of concepts.
 So is reality itself.

 Spoken and written words, however, are linear.
 Every expression except the last is followed by another.

 The reader sometimes feels this, like a bad authority problem.
 The author chooses the reader's path.
 In a graph, it's tables of contents all the way down -- and they can overlap and go in circles if you want.

+A graph is flexible.
+Anything can be one step away from anything else.
 That lets you target the information you care about faster.

 A knolwedge graph allows users to write, process, and share nonlinear collections of ideas.
 It is (1) a powerful discovery tool, (2) a better way to share knowledge, (3) deep soul medicine, (4) easy to use.
 Next I will address each of those claims.